SFCA Grant Guidelines

 - Artistic and professional excellence of the project, artist(s), and other professionals involved

 Applicants submitting proposals will be notified of receipt of each proposal within 60 working days of submission.

-The HSFCA staff and panel review process is expected to be completed by March 31, 2015.
-The HSFCA will notify all applicants of their proposal status subsequent to the HSFCA Commission approval process.
+The SFCA staff and panel review process is expected to be completed by March 31, 2015.
+The SFCA will notify all applicants of their proposal status subsequent to the SFCA Commission approval process.

-Applicants whose proposals are to be funded will receive further information and contract forms from the HSFCA.
+Applicants whose proposals are to be funded will receive further information and contract forms from the SFCA.
 Refer to the contracting requirements for more detail.

 Submission of Proposals

 There are 4 program areas for FY 2015-2016 and FY 2016-2017 projects.
 The Presentation program area has two panel review options for Presentation/Performing Arts and Presentation other disciplines.
 Applicants are asked to select the area that best describes their organization’s proposed project.
 Choosing the most appropriate area will help to assure that a proposal is evaluated by a panel most familiar with the proposed program, activity, or service.

 The SFCA is soliciting proposals from organizations which meet the eligibility requirements and qualifying standards listed in the Eligibility section.
 Projects and activities in the following program areas must begin no earlier than July 1, 2015, and end no later than June 30, 2017.